sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-Use the function to switch explicitly to another thread. `continuation.resume` needs to be called only once, otherwise it crashes.
+Use the function to switch explicitly to another thread.
+You can only call `continuation.resume` once, otherwise it crashes.

 `async` knows how to run two asynchronous functions in parallel: